liel-levi/dev_git/README.md

   - `expenses`: list of dictionaries that each of them contains a different expense.
 - return: transaction history of the budget.

-## Receive the updated data structure from the function and overwrite the existing one.
-## Update the data structure based on the received data structure from the function.